CogStack/MedCAT/README.md

 ## Demo
 A demo application is available at [MedCAT](https://medcat.rosalind.kcl.ac.uk).
 This was trained on MIMIC-III and all of SNOMED-CT.
+PS: This link can take a long time to load the first time around.
+The machine spins up as needed and spins down when inactive.

 ## Tutorials
 A guide on how to use MedCAT is available at [MedCAT Tutorials](https://github.com/CogStack/MedCATtutorials).
 Read more about MedCAT on [Towards Data Science](https://towardsdatascience.com/medcat-introduction-analyzing-electronic-health-records-e1c420afa13a).